 Another benefit of rolling out standardized modeling and document management globally was the strategic ability to control access to information.
 “We needed to start moving our data into different areas to be managed by the right people,” says Knox, “and then give access to all the people who need it — but in a controlled way.
 That’s one of the areas where Adept is really enabling us.
 It’s allowed us to do these kinds of global administration that would just not be possible in the past.”

 Research has shown that as engineering activities become more distributed, there is a need for greater collaboration both internally and with supply chain partners, to meet the TCQ (Time, Cost and Quality) demands for organizational survival and growth.
-There is a full case study available describing in detail how Ruhrpumpen chose and implemented Adept, and what the results have been:
+Read the full case study describing in detail how Ruhrpumpen chose and implemented Adept, and what the results have been or contact us to see how we can help you.